 Financial liabilities at FVTPL includes financial liabilities held for trading and financial liabilities designated upon initial recognition at FVTPL.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
-This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by IAS 39.
-Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.

 Financial liabilities designated upon initial recognition at FVTPL are designated at the initial date of recognition, and only if the criteria in IAS 39 are satisfied.
 The Company has designated insurance contracts without DPF as financial liabilities at FVTPL upon initial recognition.
-Gains or losses on designated or held for trading liabilities are recognised in fair value gains and losses in the statement of comprehensive income.

-Notes to the Financial Statements 31 December 2017 (Expressed in Bahamian dollars) (Continued)
+Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-(k) Financial liabilities (continued)
+(i) Financial liabilities (continued)